This article is a super quick explanation of how guns work.

-We’ll begin with the easy definition of what is a gun, different components of the bullet cartridge, some gun actions, and loading mechanisms.
+We’ll begin with the easy definition of what a gun is, the different components of the bullet cartridge, some gun actions, and loading mechanisms.

 Table of Contents